cnshsliu/bpgpt/README.md

 Run installer script:

 ```
 $ ./installer/installer.sh
+$ vim setenv.sh

 ```

-"installer.sh" will generate "setenv.sh" for you, you MUST edit generated "setenv.sh" to suite your environment.
+"installer.sh" will generate "setenv.sh" for you, you MUST edit generated "setenv.sh", change environment variables value according to your environment.

-Step 3. then, start backend server with "./start.sh"
+Step 3. then, start the backend server with "./start.sh"

 ```